THE ROYAL PRIESTHOOD

 The following verse, Hebrews 6:9, reveals clearly that the author is referring to genuine believers when he warns them about falling away.

-But, beloved, we are persuaded better things of you, and things that accompany salvation, though we thus speak.
+But, beloved, we are confident of better things concerning you, yes, things that accompany salvation, though we speak in this manner.
 (Hebrews 6:9)

 The writer of the Book of Hebrews was reminding the saints that the fruit of righteousness must accompany their salvation.
 If it does not, the heavenly Farmer will come around to see why His crop is failing to bear fruit.